 A writing style is the way a writer writes a story.
-It’s the words used, sentence structure, tone used, and even the method used.
+It’s the words used, the sentence structure, the tone used, and even the method used.

 The children’s picture book writing style is unique for two main reasons: